/* Rambling Owl addition to remove page titles from blogs */

 Morning in Gairlochy

-Before we set off I had to take a moment to capture the Grampian Mountains, visible on the southern horizon beyond the small cluster of houses that made up Gairlochy.
-They were wreathed in layers of white cloud, their summits piercing them and catching the morning sun, turning purple and russet and maroon.
-The video failed to capture the subtlety of this lovely sight but it was possibly the finest view of mountains I have ever enjoyed in the UK.
+Before we set off I stopped to film the Grampian Mountains visible on the southern horizon beyond Gairlochy's small cluster of houses.
+They were wreathed in layers of white cloud, their summits breaking through to catch the morning sun, turning purple and russet and the deep maroon of exposed rock.
+It was, without qualification, one of the finest view of mountains I have seen in the United Kingdom.

-“Me like too,” I concurred as the video faded to black.
+"Me like too," I agreed, and faded to black.

 Midge life crisis ....